INTERSECT-training/packaging/episodes/environment.md

 not really intended to be imported (`pip`, for example, should not be imported).
 It is really inconvenient to have to set up venvs for every command line tool you want to install, however. [`pipx`](https://pipx.pypa.io/), from the makers of `pip`, solves this problem for you.
+It is useful for utility applications you want to use across projects.

 If you `pipx install` a package, it will be created inside a new virtual environment, and